Lawns are one of the most intensive and time consuming areas of maintenance in a garden, but the rewards of a well kept lawn are great.

 In the summer months healthy grass grows vigorously and will need cutting at least once a week, and care must be taken not to cut the length too short.
 Following the simple rules below can help bring out the best in your lawn and help keep work to a minimum.

 Cut the grass as often as you are able to.
-Mowing encourages thicker growth, the development of fine grasses, eliminates coarse grasses, and deters flowering and seeding of weeds.
-The chart below is a good indication of the schedule of grass cutting you should adhere to under normal seasonal conditions.
+Cutting the grass encourages thicker growth, the development of fine grasses, eliminates coarse grasses, and deters flowering and seeding of weeds.
+The chart below is a good indication of the schedule of how often cutting the grass is required under normal seasonal conditions.

 |March||Every 2 weeks|